Introduction

 Hebrews 1:14 NIV

 The author concludes this passage with a note about the role of angels.
 The Scripture really says very little about angels.
 We know they are created beings (Col. 1:16).
 And we know that they are heavenly beings who do not marry (Matt.
 22:30).
-And most of the time we see angels mentioned that are doing something on God’s behalf (Gen. 19:1-29).
+And most of the time angels are mentioned, they are doing something on God’s behalf (Gen. 19:1-29).

 There also appears to be a variety of angelic beings; not all of them are called angels.
 Seraphim (Isa.
 6:1-7), Cherubim (Gen. 3:24; Ex.
 25:18-20; Ez.
 10:1-24), and Archangels (1 Thess.
 4:16; Jude 1:9) are also mentioned and appear somewhat distinct from angels.